Pranaliyangandul/Tomato-Leaf-Disease-Detection-Project/README.md

 1. Clone this repository to your local machine.

-2. Install the required dependencies (Python, TensorFlow, Keras, etc.) using `requirements.txt`.
+2. Install the required dependencies (Python, TensorFlow, Keras, etc.).

 3. Preprocess the dataset, train the CNN model, and evaluate its performance using the provided scripts.